jelurida-dev/app-ledger-ardor-main/README.md

     bash-5.1$ pip install -r tests/requirements.txt
     bash-5.1$ ./make-all
-    bash-5.1$ for d in nanosp nanox stax; do pytest --device $d -v --tb=short tests/; done
+    bash-5.1$ pytest --device all -v --tb=short tests/

-Run one device per pytest invocation, as CI does.
-Do not use `--device all`: the tests still use Ragger's legacy `firmware` fixture, which current Ragger parametrizes independently of its newer `device` fixture, so `all` collects the full device × firmware cross product and hundreds of mismatched combinations fail.
-With a single device both fixtures collapse to the same value and the suite behaves.
+Devices not in `ledger_app.toml` are reported as skipped.
 To run a single device or test file: `pytest --device nanosp -v tests/test_get_version.py`.
 If a device's tests fail en masse at startup, the usual cause is a missing or stale binary for that device — re-run `./make-all`.

 After a UI change, regenerate the screen snapshots (stored per device in `tests/snapshots/`) with the `--golden_run` flag, review the resulting image diffs, then re-run the normal comparison:

-    pytest --device nanosp -v --golden_run tests/
+    pytest --device all -v --golden_run tests/

 ### End to end tests